kubernetes/ingress-nginx/docs/deploy/index.md

 !!! info
     This command is *idempotent*:

     - if the ingress controller is not installed, it will install it,
     - if the ingress controller is already installed, it will upgrade it.

-This requires Helm version 3.
-If you prefer to use a YAML manifest, you can run the following command instead:
+**If you don't have Helm** or if you prefer to use a YAML manifest, you can run the following command instead:

-!!! attention
-    Before running the command at your terminal, make sure Kubernetes is enabled at Docker settings

 ```console
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.1.0/deploy/static/provider/cloud/deploy.yaml